StacyCash/blog-posts/general/time-off/time-off.md

 Right now it's time to learn to enjoy the feeling!

-Ad as it's gone 5pm as I type this, it's time to go and jump in!
+Ad as it's past 5pm as I type this, it's time to go and jump in!

-Look after yourselves, and remember to allow yourself time to take a break!
+Look after yourselves, and remember to allow time to take a break!

 ![Sitting in the pool](https://raw.githubusercontent.com/StacyCash/blog-posts/main/general/time-off/pool.jpg)

-Photo by <a href="https://unsplash.com/@jamie452?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Jamie Street</a> on <a href="https://unsplash.com/s/photos/pool?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>
+Cover photo by <a href="https://unsplash.com/@jamie452?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Jamie Street</a> on <a href="https://unsplash.com/s/photos/pool?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>

+Inline picture by me 😁